Wisconsin girl missing, 'endangered' after parents found dead in home, police say

 Officials have searched the area around the family's home, deploying drones and infrared equipment, and have been in contact with Jayme's middle school friends, who describe her as a "sweet and shy" girl who enjoys dancing and sports.

+Fitzgerald said authorities have received a number of tips they are following.

+"Often someone in the community will have knowledge about a crime and may not realize it," he said.
+"Individuals who commit acts of violence may display changes in their behavior and individuals around that person may observe those changes."

 Police in Miami, Florida, said they received a report from someone who believed they saw Jayme in their area Monday afternoon.
-"If it was her, she was in a black Ford Explorer with a possible WI plate of I60WER," Miami Police Department tweeted.
+"If it was her, she was in a black Ford Explorer with a possible WI plate of I60WER," the Miami Police Department tweeted.
 The tipster said a girl who looked like Jayme was in the vehicle with two well-dressed, bearded men.
 Barron, Wisconsin, is about a day's drive (nonstop) from Miami, Florida.

-Haley BeMiller of the Appleton Post-Crescent in Wisconsin contributed to this report.
+Fitzgerald said at a Tuesday afternoon press conference that the FBI followed up on the tip and it is "not credible."

+Contributing: Haley BeMiller, the (Appleton, Wis.)
+Post Crescent.
 Follow Ashley May on Twitter: @AshleyMayTweets